I-495 North Shoulder Lane Use

 About the Project

-VDOT plans to begin work in 2014 to improve travel conditions where the northbound 495 Express Lanes join the regular lanes.
+VDOT began work on June 1, 2014 to improve travel conditions where the northbound 495 Express Lanes join the regular lanes.

 The 1.5-mile project will allow traffic to travel on the left shoulder of northbound I-495 from where the 495 Express Lanes end to the George Washington Parkway.
 The existing shoulder will be rebuilt to accommodate traffic.